• Skip to primary navigation

 ingredients for tofu salpicao recipe

 In a small bowl, mix together oyster sauce, sugar, soy sauce, and smoked paprika; set aside.
-In a pan over medium-low heat, add oil, and garlic, and saute garlic until light golden brown, about 2 minutes.
-Remove the sautéed garlic and transfer it to a plate:
+In a large non-stick pan over medium-low heat, add oil, and garlic, and sauté garlic until light golden brown, about 2 minutes.
+Remove the sautéed garlic and set aside to a plate:

 oyster sauce, sugar, soy sauce, and smoked paprika mixture in a small bowl and sautéed garlic in a pan

-In the same pan, add the tofu and cook until golden and crispy on both sides:
+In the same pan, add the tofu and pan-fry until golden and crispy on both sides:

 fried tofu in a pan